rv0lt/workshopsAndTalks/devopsDaysZurich/README.md

 `docker build . -t devopsdays:distroless`

-`docker run devopsdays:distroless`
+`docker run --rm devopsdays:distroless`

-You can try to play around and see what happens when you comment out some of the lines where we are copying folders or files.
+You can try to play around and see what happens when you comment out some of the libraries.

 ## Distroless - Google